davi-miquelim/javascript-diceGame/README.md

 -If you hold the score, the current score will be saved to the score and you will loose your turn.

 - The first player to make 100 points win the game

+# This is game is a simple javascript game to show some concepts about Js